sourcegraph/sourcegraph-public-snapshot/doc/cli/references/repos/add-metadata.md

   -repo-name string
     	The name of the repo to add the key-value pair metadata to (required if -repo is not specified) -trace
-    	Log the trace ID for requests~ See https://docs~sourcegraph~com/admin/observability/tracing -user-agent-telemetry
+    	Log the trace ID for requests.
+See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
     	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true) -value string
-    	The  metadata value associated with the  metadata key~ Defaults to null~
+    	The  metadata value associated with the  metadata key.
+Defaults to null.

 Examples: